 4. Error Clicks

-Error clicks are clicks that result in error messages.
-These clicks indicate that a user is trying to perform an action the system doesn’t allow or can’t execute, leading to friction.
+Error clicks result in error messages.
+They indicate that a user is trying to perform an action the system doesn’t allow or can’t execute, leading to friction.
 Error clicks can occur when users click broken buttons or visual elements that trigger system errors.

 An example: A user attempts to submit a form on a website without filling in all the required fields.
 The submission attempt results in an error message, marking an “error click.”